 New releases of the Surface Hub operating system are published through Windows Update, just like releases of Windows 10.
-There are a couple of ways you can manage which updates are installed on your Surface Hubs, and the timing for when updates are applied.
+This page explains best practices for managing updates for Surface Hub devices.

 Use peer-to-peer content sharing to reduce bandwidth issues during updates.
 See Optimize update delivery for Windows 10 updates for details.